Do you tremble when you hear your boss’ voice? Do you dislike starting your workday by logging on to the computer or traveling to the office?

 Workplace toxicity is “a work environment characterized by high levels of stress, conflict, and negativity.”
 This can manifest in several ways, including bullying, harassment, and discrimination.

 In toxic workplaces, employees may experience decreased job satisfaction, increased stress levels, and even physical health problems.
 Employers may see decreases in productivity and increases in absenteeism.

 A toxic work environment results from various factors, including systemic problems and aggressive behavior on the part of your employer and coworkers.

-Several factors can contribute to workplace toxicity but given below are some of its common causes:
+Several factors can contribute to office toxicity but given below are some of its common causes: